willhunt914/CAD/README.md

 This image shows the ring

 ### Reflection
 I learned how to create a new variable and how to use it.
-I also learned that you can set the dimention to the variable plus or minus any number.
+I also learned that you can set the dimension to the variable plus or minus any number(Example: #print_gap+4).
 I learned that you can use a chamfer tool instead of a filet tool if you want a less rounded edge.

 ## Key
 The goal of this assignment was to create the key for the spinner.